 4. Fitness Insanity Resistance Bands Set

 Resistance bands are a versatile option for weight lifting.
 Compared to dumbbells, they’re lightweight, portable and easy to use in most places.
 As long as you anchor the resistance bands properly — an easier said than done task admittedly — you can do all the exercises on this list.
 The best advice we can give when looking to buy resistance bands is to not go cheap.
 Cheap bands will snap easily, and at extreme tensions, that could cause the band to snap back dangerously, possibly hitting you or someone near you.
 Fitness Insanity Resistance Bands were designed with those problems in mind.
-They have woven cords in the tubs to help prevent dangerous whiplash, even if you do manage to snap them.
-With this set, you get five bands of different weights, two handles, two ankle straps, a door anchor.
+They have woven cords in the tubes to help prevent dangerous whiplash, even if you do manage to snap them.
+With this set, you get five bands of different weights, two handles, two ankle straps and a door anchor.

 5. RIMSports Gym Gloves